nforgeio/neonKUBE/README.md

   * Click to select **all components**
   * Click **Install** (and take a coffee break)

 6. Create a **shortcut** for Visual Studio and configure it to run as **administrator**.
-To build and run NeonForge applications and services, **Visual Studio must be running with elevated privileges**.
+To build and run neonFORGE applications and services, **Visual Studio must be running with elevated privileges**.
 7. Install .NET Framework 4.7 Developer Pack from: [here](https://www.microsoft.com/net/download/thank-you/net47-developer-pack)
 8. Install **Git for Windows** with defaults from [here](https://git-scm.com/download/win).
 9. Install **Docker for Windows** from [here](https://www.docker.com/products/docker#/windows).